Stade Brestois 29: Armoricaine de Brest (1903–1950)

 The sports section of Saint Louis patronage was created in 1903 by taking the name of Armoricaine de Brest and adopting a motto: "Pen Huel" ("Heads up" in Breton).
-Before the First World War, 500 young people and 400 children attended the various patronage activities: military preparation, shooting, football, athletics, men's gymnastics, theatre, choir, brass band, study circles.
-The war thinned the ranks of the Armoricans but activities quickly resumed.
+Before the First World War, 500 young people and 400 children attended the various patronage activities: military preparation, shooting, football, athletics, men's gymnastics, theatre, choir, brass band, and study circles.
+The war thinned the ranks of the Armoricans, but activities quickly resumed.

-In 1922, Father Cozanet had a stadium built at Petit Paris, on the site of the current Stade Francis-Le Blé, a grandstand still bearing the Armorican motto (the Pen Huel stand) as its name.
+In 1922, Father Cozanet had a stadium built at Petit Paris, on the current Stade Francis-Le Blé site, a grandstand still bearing the Armorican motto (the Pen Huel stand) as its name.
 The stadium was inaugurated on 9 February 1923 during a meeting between the Armoricaine and the Stade Français.
-From the ranks of the Armorican, between the wars, French internationals Alexis Thépot, Robert Coat and Jean Guéguen emerged.
+French internationals Alexis Thépot, Robert Coat and Jean Guéguen emerged from the Armorican ranks between the wars.

 The patronage of the Armorican contested the 16th finals of the Coupe de France in 1921 and 1927, the 32nd finals in 1923, 1926, 1928, 1930, 1931 and 1935.
-In 1926, the Armoricaine took away the title of champion of France patronage by winning in the final against Saint-Jean-de-Luz (3-0).
-The goalkeeper Alexis Thépot, who obtained a selection while he was part of the Armoricaine squad in 1927 against England, is one of the club's brightest players during this period.
+In 1926, the Armoricaine took away the title of champion of France patronage by winning in the final against Saint-Jean-de-Luz (3–0).
+The goalkeeper Alexis Thépot, who obtained a selection while part of the Armoricaine squad in 1927 against England, was one of the club's brightest players.